Your document can be declined authentication

 - the document or the authentication process may be used for a fraudulent, illegal or misleading purpose

 You will be informed in writing if the document cannot be authenticated.
-The matter may be referred to the Royal Canadian Mounted Police and to the relevant regulatory bodies for lawyers, notaries public and commissioners of oaths.
+The matter may be referred to the Royal Canadian Mounted Police and to the relevant regulatory bodies for lawyers and notaries public.

 Documents that cannot be authenticated include: